adrianBandolon/MNISTtensorflow/README.md

  + The tutorial gave an accuracy of around 69.79% after 20,000 steps

-- To improve on TensorFlow's CIFAR10 tutorial baseline accuracy of 71.62% after 2000 steps, we changed the activation functions of the two local (local 3 and local 4) fully connected layers from `relu` to `relu6`.
-Our decision to use `relu6` was based on experimentation.
-We later found that Krizhevsky (2010), used  the `relu6` activation similarly on the CIFAR10 dataset.
+- To improve on TensorFlow's CIFAR10 tutorial baseline accuracy of 71.62% after 2000 steps, I changed the activation functions of the two local (local 3 and local 4) fully connected layers from `relu` to `relu6`.
+The decision to use `relu6` was based on experimentation.
+I later found that Krizhevsky (2010), used  the `relu6` activation similarly on the CIFAR10 dataset.

-- Aside from changing activation functions, we also moved from `GradientOptimizer` to `AdamOptimizer`.
+- Aside from changing activation functions, I also moved from `GradientOptimizer` to `AdamOptimizer`.
 Since the `AdamOptimizer` uses smaller learning rates we changed the `INITIAL_LEARNING_RATE` from `0.1` to `0.001`.

-- From experimentation, we settled to the batch size `500`.
+- From experimentation, I settled to the batch size `500`.
 This was also a modification from `128`.

-- With all these modifications we were able to achieve an accuracy of **76.88%** after 2000 steps.
+- With all these modifications I was able to achieve an accuracy of **76.88%** after 2000 steps.

+### References:

+Bengio, Yoshua. *Practical Recommendations for Gradient-Based Training of Deep Architectures:Version 2*.
+Sept.
+2012

+Krizhevsky, Alex. *Convolutional Deep Belief Networks on CIFAR-10*.
+Aug.
+2010